thomasthechen/thomasthechen.github.io/_posts/2021-06-19-Poker-theory--an-example.markdown

 date:   2021-06-19 17:27:18 -0700
 categories: jekyll update
 ---

+Thanks to Collin and Bennett for editing this post

 ## Introduction

 This article aims to explain game theory principles in Poker and provide intuitive heuristics to apply in your game.